-- \$600,000 yearly ongoing funding for LandcareACT and the three member Catchment Groups. - Operational funding for the National Parks Association of the ACT to undertake vital activities including Indigenous engagement programs, part-time office support and ongoing IT support. - Invest in increased staffing for Urban Parks and Places management.
+- Operational funding for LandcareACT and the three member Catchment Groups; and the National Parks Association of the ACT. - Increased staffing to manage enforcement and compliance of Construction Environment Management Plans. - Increased staffing for Urban Parks and Places management.
 Currently there is only one Urban Parks and Places Volunteer Coordinator for over 80 groups. - Implement the Biodiversity Network including introduction of voluntary stewardship / custodianship agreements.
-To combat biodiversity loss across the Territory, the Conservation Council's Biodiversity Working Group and Friends of Grasslands have co-authored a paper that outlines a key part of the solution to protecting and enhancing the ACT's remaining natural places: The Biodiversity Network. - Fund and fully implement all existing action plans and conservation strategies, applying specific timeframes to improve accountability. - Fund community groups to collaborate with the Connecting Nature Connecting People program to continue the program beyond the first two years.
+To combat biodiversity loss across the Territory, the Conservation Council's Biodiversity Working Group and Friends of Grasslands have co-authored a paper that outlines a key part of the solution to protecting and enhancing the ACT's remaining natural places: The Biodiversity Network.

+- Fund and fully implement all existing action plans and conservation strategies, applying specific timeframes to improve accountability. - Fund community groups to collaborate with the Connecting Nature Connecting People program to continue the program beyond the first two years.
 Resource the community to deliver services. - Invest in incorporating Bluetts Block Piney Ridge into the Molonglo River Reserve.
-Bluetts Block Piney Ridge is home to over 100 plant species as well as rare marsupial populations of Dunnart and Antechinus.
-Protecting the area as reserve will provide physical and mental wellbeing benefits to nearby residents and allow the ACT to play a stewardship role in securing habitat for such species as the endangered Superb Parrot and Gang-gang Cockatoo.

-- Invest in Healthy Waterways: - Commit to a schedule and funding to repair, modify and progressively ecologically upgrade existing major creeks and stormwater channels including Tuggeranong Creek, Weston Creek, Yarralumla Creek, Jerrabomberra Creek and Sullivan's Creek. - Develop an incentive scheme to encourage developers and homeowners to install permeable surfaces on residential properties.
+Bluetts Block - Piney Ridge is home to over 100 plant species as well as rare marsupial populations of Dunnart and Antechinus.
+Protecting the area as reserve will provide physical and mental wellbeing benefits to nearby residents and allow the ACT to play a stewardship role in securing habitat for such species as the endangered Superb Parrot and Gang-gang Cockatoo. - Construction Environment Management Plan - Invest in Healthy Waterways: - Commit to a schedule and funding to repair, modify and progressively ecologically upgrade existing major creeks and stormwater channels including Tuggeranong Creek, Weston Creek, Yarralumla Creek, Jerrabomberra Creek and Sullivan's Creek. - Develop an incentive scheme to encourage developers and homeowners to install permeable surfaces on residential properties.